 For flower beds, make circles roughly the size the plants will need (i.e., 4 squares deep and wide for a 4-ft. wide plant) and use a number in each of them.
 Then list the numbers at the bottom of the paper with the plant names they represent.

 Now that you have a list of the plants you want to grow, make a list of what to buy.
 If your list includes bare-root plants or trees, you can start looking for them now in catalogs or nurseries to plant once your ground isn't frozen (if you live in a cold area).
 For us zone 8 gardeners, we can easily plant in February and March.

 If you start vegetables and flowers from seed, you'll want to get your order in as early in the year as possible.
 Believe it or not, many of the most popular varieties are sold out by the end of January or February.
 You can always buy from seed racks in early spring, but your options are more limited.

 You can read here why I think it's a great idea to start your own seeds, and this series will guide you through starting them all the way through planting the seedlings (as well as give you other vegetable gardening tips).

 To make seed purchasing easy and make sure you don't buy what you don't need, use the "Seed Plant Needs" worksheet included in the free Garden Success Plan Notebook.

-Whatever you do, enjoy working in the dirt and making something bare into a lush area that can provide you with beauty and food.
+Whatever you do, make sure to enjoy working in the dirt and turning something bare into a lush area that can provide you with beauty and food.
 It's always the end product in mind that spurs me on - I can't wait to cut the flowers for the kitchen or harvest the first lettuce of the season.
 Let that inspire you, too!